Lapacho: benefits, dosage, contraindications

 Synergies

-The anticancer effects of lapacho are primarily attributed to its active compounds, including lapachol and beta-lapachone.
-Research shows that these compounds can interfere with DNA replication and RNA synthesis, thus inhibiting the proliferation of cancer cells.
-In clinical settings, less toxic formulations, such as derivatives of lapachol, are being studied to harness these promising anticancer properties.
-However, to date, no clinical study has confirmed the efficacy of lapacho in the treatment of cancers.
+The anticancer effects of lapacho are primarily attributed to its active compounds, notably lapachol and beta-lapachone.
+Research shows these compounds may interfere with DNA replication and RNA synthesis, thereby inhibiting the proliferation of cancer cells.
+In clinical settings, less toxic formulations, such as derivatives of lapachol, are being studied to exploit these promising anticancer properties.
+However, to date, no clinical trial has confirmed the effectiveness of lapacho in treating cancers.

 Posologie

-The most popular use of Lapacho in the Amazon is its traditional use as a remedy against infections, notably parasitic and fungal infections.
-It is often used in the form of a decoction to treat candidiasis, and intestinal infections like amebiasis.
+The most popular use of Lapacho in the Amazon is its traditional use as a remedy for infections, notably parasitic and fungal infections.
+It is often used in the form of a decoction to treat the candidiasis, and intestinal infections such as amebiasis.
 This use is supported by its well-documented antimicrobial properties, attributed to naphthoquinones such as lapachol and beta-lapachone.
-Lapacho is also used in traditional medicine to treat skin fungal infections.
-Its extracts, particularly aqueous, dichloromethane and methanolic extracts, show significant antifungal activity.
+Lapacho is also used in traditional medicine to treat fungal skin infections.
+Its extracts, notably aqueous, dichloromethane and methanolic, show significant antifungal activity.

 Posologie